mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Declare all types that should be visible to using code, omitting privately used types.

-Type declaration files Contain “ambient declarations”.
+Type declaration files contain "ambient declarations".
 The term "ambient" distinguishes them from normal declarations.

-The `declare` keyword is used for all kinds of declarations except interfaces.
+The `declare` keyword is used for every kind of type declaration except interfaces.

 The file extension for type declaration files is `.d.ts` when there is a corresponding `.js` file,